petr7555/tdt4259-individual-assignment/design-doc.md

 Constraints can come in the form of non-functional requirements (e.g., cost below $`x` a month, p99 latency < `y`ms)

+What are the requirements and constraints?
+(Functional and technical requirements)

 ### 4.1 What's in-scope & out-of-scope?
 Some problems are too big to solve all at once.
 Be clear about what's out of scope.

+What is in-scope vs out-of-scope?

+### 4.2 * What are our assumptions?

 ## 5. Methodology